 Bouncing back stunningly from its dark days as an army hospital, this hotel has become the jewel of Coral Gables—a dazzling architectural gem with a colorful past.
 First opened in 1926, it was a hot spot for the rich and glamorous of the Jazz Age until it was converted to an army–air force regional hospital in 1942.
 Until 1968, the Veterans Administration continued to operate the hospital after World War II.
 The Biltmore then lay vacant for nearly 20 years before it underwent extensive renovations and reopened as a luxury hotel in 1987.
 Its 16-story tower, like the Freedom Tower in downtown Miami, is a replica of Seville's Giralda Tower.
 The magnificent pool is reportedly the largest hotel pool in the continental United States.
 Because it functions as a full-service hotel, your ticket in—if you aren't staying here—is to patronize one of the hotel's several restaurants or bars.
-Sunday champagne brunch is a local legend; try to get a table in the courtyard.
+Try to get a courtyard table for the Sunday champagne brunch, a local legend.